Parallel Operation of Single Phase Transformers

 - Thirdly, any transformer can be taken out of the circuit for repair/routine maintenance without interrupting the supply to the consumers.

 - Non-availability of a single large transformer to meet the total load requirement.

-- When transportation problems limit installation of large transformers at site, it may be easier to transport smaller ones to site and work them in parallel.
+- When transportation problems limit the installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.

 - Transformers should be properly connected with regard to their polarities.

 - The voltage ratings and voltage ratios of the transformers should be the same.

 - The per unit or percentage impedances of the transformers should be equal.